nebiolabs/plate-map/api-dev.md

 ```

-Again to be a cool we should give programmer opportunity to fire coustom events
+Again to be a cool plug in we should give programmer opportunity to fire coustom events

 ```
 var plateData = {